-New Connections: Increasing Diversity supports research grants and career development opportunities for a network of more than 830 researchers from diverse, underrepresented and disadvantaged backgrounds.
+New Connections: Increasing Diversity of RWJF Programming supports research grants and career development opportunities for a network of researchers from diverse, underrepresented and disadvantaged backgrounds.

 The goal of this program is to create a large cadre of diverse doctoral students from multiple (non-clinical, research focused) disciplines whose research, connections, and leadership will inform and influence policy toward a Culture of Health.